bryntum/syncfusion-scheduler-migration-bryntum-schedulerpro-backend-starter/README.md

-# Migrate from Syncfusion Scheduler to Bryntum Scheduler Pro - back end starter repository
+# Migrate from Syncfusion Scheduler to Bryntum Scheduler Pro - backend starter repository

 ## Setup a MySQL database locally

 We’ll install MySQL Server and MySQL Workbench.
-MySQL Workbench is a MySQL GUI that we’ll use to create a database with tables for the Scheduler data and to run queries.
+MySQL Workbench is a MySQL GUI that we’ll use to create a database with tables for the Scheduler data and to run SQL queries.
 Download MySQL Server and MySQL Workbench from the [MySQL community downloads page](https://dev.mysql.com/downloads/).
-If you’re using Windows, you can use the [MySQL Installer for Windows](https://dev.mysql.com/downloads/installer/) to download the MySQL products.
+If you’re using Windows, you can use the [MySQL Installer for Windows](https://dev.mysql.com/downloads/installer/) to download MySQL products.
 Use the default configurations when configuring MySQL Server and Workbench.
 Make sure that you configure the MySQL Server to start at system startup for your convenience.

 Open the MySQL Workbench desktop application.
 Open the local instance of the MySQL Server that you configured.